 She recommends limiting how far into the future you plan (e.g. look at what's happening week-to-week, as opposed to months in advance) to give a better sense of control and limit disappointment.
 "Focusing on the present will be an effective way of managing expectations and help to prevent dwelling too much on the 'what-ifs' of the unpredictable future."

-"Reconnect gradually, start with those your trust and slowly scale up," Dr Svirydzenka advises.
-"Negotiating locations, deciding when to wear a mask, whether to stop for a chat on a street – all of these things will be a hit and miss and it's important not to be too hard on yourself as you get out more.
+"Reconnect gradually, start with those you really trust and slowly scale up," Dr Svirydzenka advises.
+"Negotiating locations, deciding when to wear a mask, hugging – all of these things will be a hit and miss for you, and it's important not to be too hard on yourself as you get out more.
 Aim to learn and try again."

 Create to a healthy lifestyle

 Creating a positive routine that includes exercise and getting fresh air, healthy food, sleep, asking for help when necessary and maintaining social connections and communicating with people is a good idea.
-"These ingredients haven't changed and will be key to our mental health and wellbeing post-lockdown, just as much as they were during," says Dr Svirydzenka.
+"These ingredients haven't changed and will be key to our mental health and wellbeing post-Covid rules, just as much as they were during [and before]," says Dr Svirydzenka.
 "Not relying on alcohol for mood boost is also important.
-For some, these might have slipped in lockdown, so taking this time to reset would be crucial."
+For some, these lifestyle choices might have slipped in lockdown, so taking this time to reset can be crucial."